astibal/desktop-launcher-updater/README.md

 4. edit **DLU** to your liking.
 First ~30 lines of it are suitable for user modification.

 > Basically what it does:
- * if you click it, it will start the monitoring loop and changes the icon according to the output of configured command.
+> * if you click it, it will start the monitoring loop and changes the icon according to the output of configured
+>  command.
 It will also send notify messages.
- * If you click it later, it will run on_click() function.
+> * If you click it later, it will run on_click() function.

  It's very simple script which I created to have a visual control for somehing what was supposed to run.

-## Key concepts
+ ### more technicall description

 * runs in INTERVAL loop, executing COMMAND, which output is considered to be STATE.
-* if STATE changes, launcher ~/Desktop/NAME.desktop icon is set to ICONS[STATE]
+* if STATE changes, .desktop file LANCHERFILE icon is set to ICONS[STATE]
 * if STATE is unknown, ICONS[default] state is loaded
-* if ICONS[default] key is not defined, icon is changed to harcoded one (grey cross)
-* lupdater won't run multiple instances
+* lupdater is smart enough to not start multiple instances
 * lupdater takes optional argument:
        * "exit" - terminates current lupdater instance
-       * any mon-empty string, which will run "on_click" function in the script passing argument to it. lupdater then will continue, unless other instance is running already.

-* it's common pattern to point launcher file to lupdater, optionally with argument.
-  This will start lupdater, while "on_click" will toggle some operation.